spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 </InfoBox>

-Palette provides an installer in the form of a docker container that is temporarily deployed on your laptop, workstation or jump-box.
+Palette provides an installer in the form of a docker container that is temporarily deployed on your laptop, workstation or jump box.
 You can run the installer on any system that has a docker daemon installed and connectivity to Palette and the MAAS identity endpoint.

 # Prerequisites

+- Canonical MAAS installed, set up, and available in your environment.

 - A linux computer with a docker daemon installed and a connection to Palette and the MAAS endpoint.
 The installer must be invoked on a linux system.

-- One IP address for a Kubernetes control-plane.
+- One IP address for a Kubernetes control plane.

 - One IP address for a single-node gateway or three IP addresses for a three-node gateway.

 - Sufficient IPs for application workload services, such as Load Balancer services.